Theodore P. Savas

-Theodore P. Savas is a licensed attorney, former adjunct college instructor, entrepreneur, award-winning author, and publisher.
-He is the co-founder and majority partner of Savas Beatie, an award-winning independent book trade publishing company that specializes in military and general history, and especially the American Civil War.
+Theodore P. Savas worked an attorney for many years, was a former adjunct college instructor, and is an entrepreneur, author, and publisher.
+He is the co-founder and majority partner of Savas Beatie, an independent book trade publishing company that specializes in military and general history, and especially the American Civil War.
 He writes and speaks about Civil War topics, as well as the American Revolutionary War, and WWII German U-boats.

 Background

 Savas was born and raised on the Northern Plains in Iowa.
 He graduated from North Iowa Area Community College (NIACC) in 1979, A.A. degree, and from the University of Northern Iowa (UNI) in 1981, B.A.
 History.
 He received his teaching credentials.
 After working on his Master's in American History, he entered The University of Iowa College of Law in 1983 and graduated in 1986 (with Distinction).

-Career
+Career and personal life

 Savas practiced law in Silicon Valley for twelve years before becoming a full-time publisher and writer.
 In 1990, he and David A. Woodbury started the publishing company Regimental Studies, Inc., which became Savas Woodbury Publishers.
 Savas and Woodbury co-founded the quarterly journal Civil War Regiments, which produced 25 quarterly issues.
 Savas Woodbury became Savas Publishing in 1995, after which Savas added the Journal of the Indian Wars, which published five issues.
 In 2000-2001, Savas Publishing was sold into a merger deal with Combined Publishing of Conshohocken, PA, and Perseus Books Group of Boston and NY.

 From 1992 until 2009, Savas taught legal, historical, political, and business-related college classes as an adjunct lecturer in the Bay Area and Sacramento region.
 Savas and the late New York-based attorney Russell H. Beatie founded the military publishing house Savas Beatie LLC in 2004, with Savas serving as its managing director in El Dorado Hills, CA.

-In addition to founding (with David Woodbury) The South Bay Civil War Roundtable in 1989, Savas enlisted Paul Sacra of Richmond, Virginia, to map the Civil War battlefield of Payne's Farm (part of the late Fall 1863 Mine Run Campaign), in Orange County, Virginia.
-Savas thought that modern sources had improperly located the field and that the units involved were ill-positioned.
-Savas turned the maps and information over to a Fredericksburg-based preservation organization.
-This, in turn, prompted increased interest in both the battle and the battlefield, and eventually led to the land being preserved and interpreted.
+Savas also founded (with David Woodbury) The South Bay Civil War Roundtable in San Jose, California in 1989.
+That same year, Savas reached the conclusion that modern sources had improperly located the Civil War battlefield of Payne's Farm (part of the late Fall 1863 Mine Run Campaign), in Orange County, Virginia, and that the units involved were grossly ill-positioned.
+The accidental battle was especially important because the sharp bloody fighting alerted General Robert E. Lee of the risk to his left-rear and prevented two Union infantry corps from turning his flank on November 27, 1863.
+After the battle, Lee fell back west behind his Mine Run entrenchments.

+After visiting the general location in person, he enlisted friend Paul Sacra of Richmond, Virginia, to help him map the field.
+Sacra knew the major landowner in the area, who allowed them full access.
+Together, with metal detectors and notebooks in hand, they mapped the outlines of the field, located more than 1,000 relics, and tracked the archaeology and unit positions with precision.